Corporate Giving FAQs

 A “Need Support?” link appears at every page of the application.
 Click on the link and complete a form to describe your technical issue or ask your question.
 Click on the “Submit Support Request” button, and a reply will be sent to you within 24 hours.

 Requests for Proposals/Education

 When will the Requests for Proposals or Requests for Education be posted?

-Requests for Proposals (RFP) or Requests for Education (RFE) will be posted throughout the year in various Bristol-Myers Squibb areas of interest to request applications in a specific area.
-Please visit the Corporate Giving web page on bms.com frequently to look for active RFPs or RFEs.
+Requests for Proposals (RFP) or Requests for Education (RFE) are posted throughout the year, and address areas of unmet need in various Bristol Myers Squibb therapeutic areas of interest.
+Please visit the Corporate Giving web page on bms.com to locate active RFPs or RFEs.